MattiasHenders/gainSON/README.md

 View the JSON object in the console

-Will liekly fail as current file is hard coded to my local path (Currently working on a better way to get the JSON)
+Will likely fail as current file is hard coded to my local path (Currently working on a better way to get the JSON)
 ```
 View the [roadmap](#roadmap) to see our plan to get to a better user experience